Police investigating shooting incident in Waterloo

 Regional police are investigating after reports of shots being fired in Waterloo early Friday morning.

-Police say it happened just after 2 a.m. in the area of King Street and University Avenue.
+Police say it happened just after 2 a.m. in the University Commons plaza at the intersection of University Avenue and King Street.

 They say shots were fired and a 26-year-old man from the Greater Toronto area was taken to hospital with non-life threatening injuries.